webOSArchive/webos-docs/docs/appstores.md

 ## What Next

 Now that you've got some App Stores installed, it's time to get your device onto the modern web.
-The steps differ by device — see [Which Setup Path?](setup-path.md) to find yours.
+Start with [Getting Ready](setup-path.md), then run the [Modern TLS Updates](modern-tls.md).

 ## Alternate Instructions